Our History

 Our Story

 In 2022, after 105 years of ministry, we decided to re-start our church.
-We ended all ministries, aside from Sunday morning worship, disolved all boards and committees, our pastor resigned, and a co-hort of Church of God pastors from various churches across the state, along with our state office, moved into the leadership role of our church.
+We ended all ministries, aside from Sunday morning worship, dissolved all boards and committees, our pastor resigned, and a co-hort of Church of God pastors from various churches across the state, along with our state office, moved into the leadership role of our church.
 During the next year and a half, we examined who we are, what had gone right, what had gone wrong, and we prayed, dreamed and hoped for our future.
 We also began looking for our next pastor.
-With Pastor Jeremy called, hired and in place, we have begun to re-model our building, re-start some ministries, re-connect with our community, and are set to re-open on Easter, Sunday, March 31, 2024.
+With Pastor Jeremy called, hired and in place, we began re-modeling our building, re-started ministries, re-connected with our community, and re-opened on Easter, Sunday, March 31, 2024.

-As of May 2024, we are officially and legally named Crossing Community Church.
-Praise God!
+In May 2024, we officially and legally changed our name from First Church of God to Crossing Community Church.

 In December 2024, we paid of our parking lot debt!
 A generous family member offered a $25k match, and another family member gave $25k to insure that we met the match.
-We had over $16k come in from family members, friends of the family and a sister church; receiving funds from Kansas, Colorado, Ohio and Kentucky.
+We had over $16k come in from family members, friends of the family and a sisters churches; receiving funds from Kansas, Colorado, Ohio and Kentucky.
 On Parking Lot Pay Off Sunday, we took in over $11k.
 These combined efforts allowed us to eliminate the remaining $77k on this loan.
-We're debt free!!!
+We are debt free!!!